Error-331/code_tests/docs/bible/links.md

 Wonderful Deliverer - November 29 (God is our rock of rescue where none can reach us; When you are fearfully and wonder where you can turn, run to the rock that is higher than you or your circumstances; Your God is a wonderful deliverer.
 He will not let you waste away under the fear, terror, and abuse of the world or the powerful within it);

+Renewed Strength - November 30 (God is good to all who hope in him);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;